 7. Isla Mujeres Punta Sur: The Thing To Do for History and Ruins

-If you take your golf cart to the southern-most point on the island, you will arrive at Isla Mujeres’ Punta Sur.
+No list about Isla Mujeres things to do would be complete without Punta Sur.
+If you take your golf cart to the southern-most point on the island, you can’t miss Isla Mujeres’ Punta Sur.
 Here, you can enjoy a meal at Acantilado, which claims to have the Best View in the Island.
 Also, for a small fee, you can explore the sculpture garden that covers the area leading to the actual southern point.
 Perched on the southern tip of the island is a small ruin, all that is left of a Mayan temple.
 This ruin is a reminder of Isla Mujeres past, once sacred to the Maya goddess, Ixchel, the goddess of childbirth and medicine.

 On the western side of the point there are steps leading down to a walkway.
 It is worth exploring at least a short way on this path.
 You will find a plaque marking this as the eastern most point of Mexico.
 On the morning of New Years, Mexicans flock here to be the first in Mexico to see the sun rising on a new year.